amateur-dev/avs-microhack/README.md

 ## Project Overview

 This AVS is designed to facilitate secure, efficient, and transparent smart contract auditing using Zero-Knowledge Proofs (ZKPs) for bid submissions and verifications.
-This README provides an overview of the AVS platform's design and architecture, outlining the roles of operators and auditors, the phases of development, and the use of ZKPs to ensure a secure and fair auditing process.
+This README provides an overview of the AVS design, outlines the roles of AVS clients, operators, aggregators and auditors, the phases of development, and the use of ZKPs to ensure a secure and fair auditing process.

-The platform aims to enhance the quality of smart contract audits by:
+The AVS aims to enhance the quality of smart contract audits by:

 1. ensuring a decentralized process of verifying and selecting the best auditors.
-2. enabling auditors to stake their own assets to earn greater rewards for their audits.
+2. enabling auditors to stake their own assets as a guarantee for their audit reports, earning better rewards.

 ![overall-diagram](./diagrams/overall_architecture.png)

 ## Key Actors

-- **Users:** Individuals or entities who request audits for their smart contracts.
+- **AVS Clients:** Individuals or entities who request audits for their smart contracts.
 - **Auditors:** Professionals who specialize in smart contract security and bid on audit requests.
 They provide comprehensive audit reports upon completion of the audit.
+Auditors may or may not be node operators.
+However, all auditors interact with the AVS as operators or clients, submitting zero-knowledge proofs for their bids and credentials.
 - **ZKP Reviewers:** Experts in Zero-Knowledge Proofs who verify the validity of the ZKPs submitted by auditors, ensuring that the bidding process is fair and transparent.

 ```mermaid